 The Heiress and the Lawyer

 Three of the first Moro lawyers – Macapanton Abbas, Domocao Alonto and Salipada Pendatun vied for my mother’s hand.
 (Alonto and Pendatun later became senators) Her classmates in Cebu, who later became business tycoons, also courted her.

 During the wake of my uncle in 1977, one business tycoon from Cebu told me that when they were younger, he was in love with my mother but would not dare court her because he was intimidated by her riches.

 In Malita, Sitti Rahma was the darling of everyone – her grandparents, her father and the people.
 She only had to contend with her mother, who was partial to her brother Abdul Qadir.
 But in Marawi, my mother met adversaries everywhere.
 My father was the darling of his family and his female relatives – mother, aunts and great aunts — all looked with disfavor on my mother whom they regarded as a foreigner.
-The M’ranaos are very endogamous and prefer to marry within their pangampong (state).
+The Mranaos are very endogamous and prefer to marry within their pangampong (local principalities).

-In Maranao society, like in most Arab socieies, the extended household is controlled by women – mothers, aunts and elder sisters.
+In Mranao society, like in most Arab societies, the extended household is controlled by women – mothers, aunts and elder sisters.
 After a year of being dominated by her female in-laws in Marawi, my mother told her servants to pack up and ran back to her father in Davao.
 My grandfather offered to give back my father’s dowry but he refused.
 My father asked for a second chance.
-My mother calmed down and agreed to go back to Marawi, but this time she insisted that her mother come along.
+My mother calmed down and agreed to go back to Marawi, but this time she insisted that her mother would come along.